tspauld98/react-bs-gh-website-template/README.md

-# Basic Bootstrap Website Project Template for Github Pages
+# Basic React Bootstrap Website Project Template for Github Pages

+TODO - Refactor instructions to use Vite instead of Grunt.

 This is a basic template for a static website project using Grunt as the build tool and Github Pages for hosting.
 This template is the basis for several other front-end project templates in development.
 The contents of this template are based on the [Bootstrap Sass and JS Template](https://github.com/twbs/examples/blob/main/sass-js/README.md).